sgibson47/my-recipe-box-2/notes.md

     20. checklist & submit!

     Extra
+    #. add message to failed login with email & password, if email is registered, but pw doesn't match asking if this is the first time they've tried to log in with their email.
+If so suggest log in via facebook and reset password
+    redirect if user who first logged in with facebook tries to with their email and a password
+      - back to '/'
+      - add user edit form that let's user change their password

     #. improve ingredient model
         - change serving size number to a fixed list with common fractions [1 ..
 10, 1/8, 1/4, 1/2, 3/4, 1/3, 2/3]?
         - change serving units to a fixed list  [ounce, gram, cup, tsp, tbsp, pinch]